Urban experiences meets raw Arctic nature

 3. Catch your own dinner

 This is a favourite among locals!
-There is something special about catching your own food while enjoying the golden rays of the Midnight Sun.
+There is something special about catching your own food while enjoying the golden rays of the midnight sun.
 If you are very lucky, the sea will be calm at night and the fish will be biting.
 Hella is just 30 km from downtown Tromsø and is a popular spot if you want to stand on the shore and fish in the Rystraumen tidal current.

-Many of our activity providers offer fishing trips for visitors during the day.
 On a guided fishing trip, you will be taken to the best places for deep-sea fishing and are virtually assured of a catch.
 Lean back, enjoy fresh sea air and wait for the fish to bite!

 4. Paddle in the summer night